 East Moline is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, East Moline is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in East Moline who work in office and administrative support (13.79%), sales jobs (8.79%), and food service (7.05%).
+Overall, East Moline is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in East Moline who work in office and administrative support (13.35%), sales jobs (7.54%), and food service (6.59%).

-In terms of college education, East Moline is nearly on par with the US average for all cities of 21.84%: 17.33% of adults 25 and older in East Moline have a bachelor's degree or advanced degree.
+The percentage of adults in East Moline who are college-educated is close to the national average for all communities of 21.84%: 18.84% of the adults in East Moline have a bachelor's degree or advanced degree.

-East Moline is a very ethnically-diverse city.
+East Moline is an extremely ethnically-diverse city.
 The people who call East Moline home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of East Moline residents report their race to be White, followed by Black or African-American.
 East Moline also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.16% of the city’s residents.
-Important ancestries of people in East Moline include Irish, English, Swedish, and Belgian.
+People of Hispanic or Latino origin account for 18.94% of the city’s residents.
+Important ancestries of people in East Moline include Irish, English, Swedish, and Italian.

 The most common language spoken in East Moline is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and French.